 In February 2017, G4 released their fifth album 'G4 Love Songs', recorded with the City of Prague Philharmonic Orchestra, and featuring collaborations with Lesley Garrett and Merrill Osmond.
 The following month, G4 made their Asia debut in South Korea.

-For the 2019 festive season, they embark on their biggest ever Christmas tour, with 28 dates in stunning cathedrals, and iconic venues including the Blackpool Tower Ballroom.
+For the 2019 festive season, they embarked on their biggest ever Christmas tour, with 28 dates in stunning cathedrals, and iconic venues including the Blackpool Tower Ballroom.
 G4's Christmas tours have been in association with the charity Missing People, who are a lifeline when someone goes missing.
-Last year's Christmas tour raised over £14,000 for Missing People and some other charities in bucket collections alone, made at the end of each show.
+Last year's Christmas tour raised over £14,000 for Missing People and this year they raise nearly £20,000 in bucket collections alone, made at the end of each show.